aryan877/FitStake/README.md

 - Stake SOL on challenges
 - Monitor progress and claim rewards

+### Health Data Connectivity

+For the app to track fitness activity:

+- **iOS users**: The app connects directly with Apple HealthKit
+- **Android users**: You need to sync your fitness app (Google Fit, Fitbit, Samsung Health, etc.) with Health Connect first.
+Open the Health Connect app, grant FitStake permissions, and ensure your preferred fitness app is syncing data to Health Connect.

 ### Privy Configuration

 Both the mobile app and backend require Privy API keys for authentication: